futureproofmusicschool/milestone-widget/README.md

       "goal": "string",
       "course_rec": { "title": "string", "url": "string", "benefit": "string" }
     }
     // ...
-12 total entries, ordered as Milestones 1..12
+10 total entries, ordered as Milestones 1..10
   ],
-  "quarters": { "Q1": "string", "Q2": "string", "Q3": "string", "Q4": "string" },
+  "halves": { "H1": "string", "H2": "string" },
   "kpi": ["string", "string", "string", "string"], "support_channels": ["string", "string"]
 }
 ```

 Notes:
-- The `milestones` array contains the 12 milestones (indexed as Milestones 1..12 in the UI).
+- The `milestones` array contains the 10 milestones (indexed as Milestones 1..10 in the UI).
-- The `number` field represents the milestone number (1-12).
+- The `number` field represents the milestone number (1-10).
 - The `goal` field is outcome‑based and must start with "Be able to …".
 It's a capability statement (not an instruction).
-- The `quarters` object divides the journey into quarters (Q1: Milestones 1-3, Q2: Milestones 4-6, Q3: Milestones 7-9, Q4: Milestones 10-12).
+- The `halves` object divides the journey into halves (H1: Milestones 1-5, H2: Milestones 6-10).
 - The former `explanation` field is removed everywhere.

 ## Features